canonical/microk8s/README.md

 snap install microk8s --classic
 ```

-To avoid colliding with a `kubectl` already installed and to avoid overwriting any existing Kubernetes configuration file, MicroK8s adds a `microk8s.kubectl` command, configured to exclusively access the MicroK8s cluster.
-When following instructions online, make sure to prefix `kubectl` with `microk8s.`.
+To avoid colliding with an already-installed `kubectl`, and to avoid overwriting any existing Kubernetes configuration files, MicroK8s adds a `microk8s.kubectl` command, configured to exclusively access the MicroK8s cluster.

 ```
 microk8s.kubectl get nodes
 microk8s.kubectl get services
 ```

-To use MicroK8s with your already installed kubectl, do this:
+To instead use MicroK8s with an already-installed kubectl, do this:

 ```
 microk8s.kubectl config view --raw > $HOME/.kube/config